alifarvardin/alifarvardin/README.md

                     •Defining Oracle RMAN Backup strategies and Recover that more than 100 times for clients of this Company on Windows 2008.
                     •Defining Oracle EXPORT / IMPORT strategies for the upgrade to a new version of the database and merging some Databases on Windows 2008.

 IT & DATABASE | PART TIME :

 (Database Consultant) At Behine Sazan Toos Co.
 (BSTC) :

           Mashhad, Iran — 2020-2020                   https://www.bstc.ir/
           My duties in this companies include the following:
                     •Upgrading to Oracle Database  - 11g to 19c.

 IT & Database Consultant At  Khorasan Kaolin Company :

           Mashhad, Iran — 2011-2022               http://www.kaolin-co.com/
-IT & Database Consultant At Roshan Gostar Toos.
+IT & Database Consultant At Roshan Gostar Toos:

           Mashhad, Iran — 2011-2019               http://www.roshangostar.com/

-IT & Database Consultant At Mining Engineering Organization.
+IT & Database Consultant At Mining Engineering Organization :

           Mashhad, Iran — 2016-2016               http://www.ime.org.ir/

           My duties in these companies include the following: